flenniken/collections/docs/test.md

     `indexDescription` is updated in `cN.json`
   * as admin, tap the thumbnails page description, edit it, tap away, and verify `description` is updated in `cN.json`
+  * as admin on localhost, long-press a thumbnail, drag it onto another, drop, and verify the photos reorder in `cN.json`

 [⬇](#Contents)